maknotavailable/uplabel/README.md

 <img src="assets/UpLabel.png" width="400" align="left"><br><br><br><br>
 # UpLabel
-A simple, automated, labeling tool for text classification and entity recognition.
+UpLabel is a lightweight, Python-based and modular tool which serves to support your machine learning tasks by making the data labeling process more efficient, automated and structured.
+In the current version, the tool is mainly focused on text classification tasks.

 #### Software Component Flow
 ---